jonteal/capstone-e-commerce/README.md

 <a name="description"></a>

 ## Description
 The purpose of this application is to provide a simple e-commerce store with products, cart functionality, authentication, state management, and stripe payment processing.
 It was built using React, Typescript, Redux, Redux-Saga, SASS, Styled Components, Firebase, and Stripe.
-This project was built during my time taking the Zero to Mastery React course on Udemy, and is not an original design of my own.
+This project was built during my time taking the Zero to Mastery React course 'Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL)' on Udemy, and is not an original design of my own.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)